gradle/gradle/design-docs/gradle-3.0.md

 }
 ```

-The corresponding code can is in ConfigureDelegate and has been reintroduced for backwards compatibility (https://github.com/gradle/gradle/commit/79d084e16050b02cc566f71df3c3ad7a342b9c5a).
+The corresponding code is in ConfigureDelegate and has been reintroduced for backwards compatibility (https://github.com/gradle/gradle/commit/79d084e16050b02cc566f71df3c3ad7a342b9c5a ).

 This behaviour should be deprecated and then removed in 4.0.